louarn-rous/conlang/README.md

 if it precedes a vowel, and follows a consonant, that consonant becomes aspirated.
 if it precedes a plosive, or if it follows a vowel but is followed by a consonant, it is realised as /x/.
 if it closes a front-vowel syllable at the end of a word, it is realised as \[ç].
-if ⟨ž⟩ is followed by a front vowel, it is closer to \[ʑ].
-if ⟨š⟩ is followed by a front vowel, it is closer to \[ɕ].

 ### Vowels
 | -     | Front   | Back |